18 min read

 To help you have a better idea of which folder-gluer packer is right for you, ask yourself the following 6 important questions and note down your answers:

-Your answers to those 6 important questions will be your stepping stone to choosing the best folder-gluer packer for your production.
+Your answers to those 6 questions will be your stepping stone to choosing the best folder-gluer packer for your production.